Before Your Field Trip

 - Bus drop-off and pick-up occurs on Exposition Park Drive in front of the South Lawn of the museum.

-- Bus parking is available in Lot 6 for $12/bus (additional charges may apply for charter buses).
+- Bus parking is available for $15 per bus in the Green Lot (additional charges may apply for charter buses).

-- Personal vehicle and van parking is available for $12/car in the NHM Car Park on Bill Robertson Lane.
+- Personal vehicle and van parking is available for $15 per car in the NHM Car Park on Bill Robertson Lane.

 - Leave lunches on the bus, in vehicles, or securely zipped in backpacks.
 Because of the sensitive nature of our collections, we cannot store lunches in the museum.
 Thanks for protecting our collections!